streamlink/streamlink/docs/index.rst

     Common base class for the plugin related exceptions.
 It inherits :exc:`Exception`.

-.. exception:: NoStreamsError

-    This exception is triggered when no streams can be found by a plugin.
-    It inherits :exc:`PluginError`.

 .. exception:: NoPluginError

     This exception is triggered when no plugin can found when calling :meth:`Livestreamer.resolve_url`.